Nikolay Guryanov

-Nikolay Guryanov (also Nicholas Guryanov and Nikolai Alekseievich Gurianov, Николай Алексеевич Гурьянов; May 24, 1909 in Gdov district, St. Petersburg gubernia – August 24, 2002 in Pskov region) was a Russian Orthodox Christian and reputed myrrh-bearing starets and priest.
+Nikolai Alekseievich Guryanov (Gurianov, Николай Алексеевич Гурьянов; May 24, 1909 – August 24, 2002) was a Russian Orthodox Christian and reputed myrrh-bearing starets and priest.
 Numerous miracles and healings are ascribed to him.

 Biography

 Nikolay Guryanov was born May 24, 1909, to the family of a private landowner and merchant in the locality (pogost) of Samolva, village Chudskiye Zahody, Gdov district, Saint Petersburg gubernia.
 From his childhood he helped at the altar of the local church.
 In 1926 he finished Gatchina Pedagogical College and in 1929 he failed to complete his pedagogical education at the Leningrad Institute, for having objected at a meeting against the closure of one of the nearby churches.
 In 1931, Guryanov was unjustly arrested, and sent to the prison "Kresty" (Crosses) in Leningrad, then to a concentration camp near Kiev in Ukraine and spent 7 years of imprisonment in Syktyvkar (Republic of Komi).
 Upon gaining his freedom, Nikolay worked as a teacher of mathematics in the schools of Tosnensky District since residence in Leningrad was denied him.
 Meanwhile he also served as a psalm reader at the church in Tosno.

 During World War II he was not mobilised due to the weakness of his feet which had been caused by work at the concentration camps.
 When Gdov district was occupied by German troops, Nikolay together with other residents was exiled to the Baltic.
 There he became a student at Vilnius Theological Seminary in Lithuania which opened in 1942.
 After two semesters of seminary studies Guryanov was consecrated to the priesthood by the exarch metropolitan Sergius (Voskresenkiy) at Riga Orthodox Cathedral of Christ's Nativity in Latvia.
 Later, he served as priest at different parishes in the Baltic states.
 During 1949–1951 Nikolai studied part-time at the Leningrad Theological Seminary and in 1951 was admitted for the first year to the Academy but having completed one year of part-time studies he did not continue further.